Twisted bilayer graphene as a terahertz plasmonic crystal: Qualitative discussion

+As mentioned above, many-body interaction renormalizes the bare scattering amplitudes, see Refs.~\onlinecite{Kane1992, Furusaki1993, Matveev1993, Matveev1993a} for the early work and Refs.~\onlinecite{Chamon2003, Wieder2015, Wu2019, Lee2021, Chou2021, Hsu2023, Wang2024, Chang2025} for generalizations and applications to AB-BA domain walls.
+This effect may produce further real and imaginary contributions to the admittance of the junctions (similar to those found in 1D systems~\cite{Guinea1995, Houzet2024}).
+These corrections have a power-law dependence on $T$ and $\omega$ with an exponent that scales roughly as $1 / N$~\cite{Matveev1993a}.
+In mTBG, where $N = 4$, we expect these corrections to be small and neglect them for simplicity.

-Our two approaches give plasmon spectra that agree in their overall structure but the RPA predicts more fine features compared to the PNM.
+As we show below, the RPA and the PNM give plasmon spectra that agree in their overall structure.
+However, the RPA predicts more fine features compared to the PNM.
 In both theories these spectra are not strictly periodic in frequency, unlike the single-particle ones~\cite{Efimkin2018, DeBeule2020, Chou2020}, because the plasmon velocity on the links is momentum-dependent even without scattering.
 Within the RPA, the plasmon modes are punctuated by numerous narrow particle-hole continua.
 The plasmons remain sharp outside these continua but experience Landau damping inside of them.
 Within the PNM, the damping has a more uniform character in absolute units, so that in relative terms it has a stronger effect as frequency decreases.
-In the low-frequency limit, all the plasmon modes are overdamped according to the PNM whereas they remain sharp within the RPA.
+In the asymptotic limit $\omega \to 0$, all the plasmon modes are overdamped according to the PNM whereas they remain sharp within the RPA.

-The rest of this paper is organized as follows.
-In Sec.~\ref{sec:RPA}, we discuss the RPA approach.
-In Sec.~\ref{sec:scattering}, we lay a groundwork for the PNM by treating the plasmon scattering problem at a junction.
-In Sec.~\ref{sec:PNM}, we compute the plasmonic spectrum within the PNM and compare the results with those from the RPA.
-In Sec.~\ref{sec:imaging}, we simulate signatures of mTBG plasmons in near-field imaging.
-In Sec.~\ref{sec:discussion}, we conclude the paper with a brief summary and an outlook.
-Additional technical details are provided in the Appendix.